thisfncodeio/simon-game/README.md

-Creating a browser version of the Simon Says game
+Creating a browser version of the Simon game